-When hormone levels go awry, dogs can get very sick.
+When hormone levels go awry, dogs can get very ill.
 A good example is Cushing’s disease, which is almost always caused by too much of the stress hormone cortisol.

 Cushing’s disease (also called hyperadrenocorticism, Cushing’s syndrome, and hypercortisolism) is one of the most common hormonal diseases in dogs.

-Most cases of Cushing’s disease in dogs (80-85%) are caused by a benign tumor in the pituitary gland that overstimulates the adrenal glands.
+Most cases of Cushing’s disease in dogs (80-85%) are caused by a benign tumour in the pituitary gland that overstimulates the adrenal glands.

-The other 15-20% of Cushing's Disease cases are caused by adrenal tumors, with about half of those tumors being benign and the other half being malignant (cancerous).
+The other 15-20% of Cushing's Disease cases are caused by adrenal tumours.
+About half of those tumours are benign and the other half being malignant (cancerous).

 A dog's adrenal glands lie right on top of its kidneys and are the primary producers of cortisol.
-Cushing’s disease arising from an adrenal tumor is referred to as adrenal-dependent hyperadrenocorticism, or ADH.
+Cushing’s disease arising from an adrenal tumour is referred to as adrenal-dependent hyperadrenocorticism, or ADH.

 A third type of Cushing’s disease, called iatrogenic Cushing’s disease, can be caused by corticosteroid medications, like prednisone and dexamethasone, that act like cortisol in the body.
 High doses or long-term corticosteroids given orally, by injection, or even topically can lead to Cushing’s disease in some dogs.

 Other types of Cushing’s disease have also been reported but are rare.

 Which dogs are most susceptible to Cushing's disease?

 Cushing’s disease is most commonly diagnosed in middle-aged or older and senior dogs.